gulgis/DIO-soap-project/README.md

 # DIO-soap-project
-This repository is to practice SOAP as a part of Digital Innovation One Bootcamp - Carrefour BackEnd
+This repository is for practicing SOAP as a part of Digital Innovation One Bootcamp - Carrefour BackEnd.